sandy9159/How-to-make-Arduino-based-thread-winding-machine/README.md

 ![image](https://user-images.githubusercontent.com/19898602/185792078-c09fc67a-7eae-44d4-971d-8333e45a4fbc.png)

-Hello friends in this video I have made a automatic thread winding machine using Arduino.
+Hello friends in this video I have made an automatic thread winding machine using Arduino.

 775 DC motor used to run the spool and stepper motor is used to slide thread guide mechanism.